jpl917/CameraControl/README.md

 # Control Cameras using gphoto2
-The script is based on the libgphoto2 [http://www.gphoto.org/] and gphoto2 [http://www.gphoto.org/proj/gphoto2/].

-gphoto2 is a command line frontend of libgphoto2.
-The detailed usages are described in [http://gphoto.sourceforge.net/doc/manual/ref-gphoto2-cli.html].
+The script is based on the [libgphoto2](http://www.gphoto.org/) and [gphoto2](http://www.gphoto.org/proj/gphoto2/). gphoto2 is a command line frontend of libgphoto2.

 It is used to change parameters, clear cameras, download images.

-[Notice] For Canon EOS 800D, the version of libgphoto2 >= 2.5.20.
+Notice: for Canon EOS 800D, the version of libgphoto2 >= 2.5.20.

 ## Dependency
-### install libgphoto2 and gphoto2
+### libgphoto2 and gphoto2
 ```
 sudo apt-get install libpopt-dev
 sudo apt-get install libtool